 1. Sephora

-Sephora is one of those brands that sends PR boxes to small influencers and invites them to share their honest reviews.
+Sephora is one of those brands that sends PR packages to small influencers and invites them to share their honest reviews.
 As you probably guessed, this builds trust and credibility with their target audience.

 2. Glossier

-Glossier is another beauty brand that encourages its fan base and customers to become brand evangelists.
-They offer discounts or other rewards to customers in exchange for posting Glossier products they like.
 So, anyone can be an influencer for brands like Glossier, regardless of their number of followers, as long as they can share honest opinions about their favorite products.

 3. Daniel Wellington